Law Firm

 A person is a resident of Cyprus for tax purposes if he/she remains in Cyprus:

 A person who earns more than 19,500 euros per year pays income tax.
-Personal income tax (PIT) rates apply; for example, between 19,501 to 28,000 euro income, the rate is 20%.
+Personal income tax (PIT) rates apply; for example, the rate is 20% for income between 19,501 and 28,000 euros.

 Employers and employees each contributed 8.3% to social security.